typo3-trainer-network/tcci-training/slides/certification-preparation/en/Slides.md

 class: h1-fullwidth
 # Testing costs

-* The cost of the test are 200 EUR
+* The cost of the test are about 200 EUR

 --